Snowy shutterbugs: My top six tips for winter photography

 - Automatic exposure can be fooled by the brightness of snow and typically the camera underexposes.
 It’s best to adjust your exposure by plus 1 EV (Exposure Value) to get things right.
 Most cameras allow you to do this, with either an external knob or through menu commands.

-- White Balance equalizes colors based on the lighting conditions.
+- White Balance equalizes colours based on the lighting conditions.
 Snow is very reflective and can cause your camera sensor to misread the white balance.
 This will usually cause snow to look grey or blue.
 Exposing correctly helps (see 5.).
 But sometimes adjusting the White Balance produces better results.
 You can see the adjustment through in the viewing screen.

 - When moving from a warm building or car out into the cold condensation may form on your camera when you remove it from its case or your pocket.
 It can happen again when you go back inside.
 Have a lens cloth handy to wipe condensation or droplets from the lens and camera.